NITCbase/nitcbase.github.io/docs/Design/Buffer Layer.md

     // update dirty bit by calling appropriate method of StaticBuffer class.
     // if setDirtyBit() failed
-        // return thr returned value from the call
+        // return the returned value from the call

     // return SUCCESS
 }